marod424/cabo-san-matthew/content/projects/tagline.md

 &emsp;Perfect, that's a bit *odd*.

-The jowls on my faithful companion occasionally stores a tennis ball.
+The jowls on my faithful companion occasionally store a tennis ball.

 &emsp;Neat, that could *end*.